 For Insureon customers, the median premium for umbrella insurance is $75 per month, or $900 annually.
 The median offers a more accurate estimate of what your business is likely to pay than the average cost of umbrella insurance because it excludes outlier high and low premiums.

 Many small businesses (17%) pay less than $500 per year for umbrella insurance and 36% pay between $500 and $1,000 per year.

-The cost of umbrella insurance varies based on the likelihood of a claim on the underlying policy.
+The cost of umbrella insurance varies based on how much coverage you buy.
 Businesses in industries that are especially vulnerable to certain liabilities may need higher policy limits than those with limited liability.

 In general, businesses in high-risk industries tend to buy more umbrella coverage than low-risk ones.
 For example, building design professionals pay a median of $1,600 annually for umbrella coverage, whereas personal care professionals pay a median premium of $480 annually (only $40 per month).